airbus-seclab/diffware/README.md

                         Define the sort order for the output.
 Note: setting this to anything other than "none" will disable progressive output
-  --min_dist MIN_DIST   Ignore files with a difference lower than the one given (< 0 for no limit) --no-progress         Hide progress messages --enable-statistics   Compute statistics or check for unpack data loss --profile             Measure the number of calls and time spent in different methods
+  --min_dist MIN_DIST   Ignore files with a difference lower than the one given (< 0 for no limit) --no-progress         Hide progress messages --clean-extracted     Delete temporary container files which have been extracted --enable-statistics   Compute statistics or check for unpack data loss --profile             Measure the number of calls and time spent in different methods
 ```